g-hostproxy/CardputerRemote/README.md

 ---

-Custom App & Firmware Installation Guide
+### 📱 Custom App & Firmware Installation Guide
-Tested Compatibility: Fully tested and verified on iOS 16 through iOS 26.
+*Tested Compatibility: Fully tested and verified on iOS 16 through iOS 26.*

-Part 1: Installing the iOS App (.ipa)
+* **Part 1: Installing the iOS App (.ipa)**
 Choose one of the methods below depending on your device setup (LiveContainer or TrollStore).

-Option A: LiveContainer (Non-Jailbroken / TrollStore-less) Download and install LiveContainer on your iOS device via AltStore, Sideloadly, or a direct signing service.
+Option A: LiveContainer (Non-Jailbroken / TrollStore-less)
+* Download and install LiveContainer on your iOS device via AltStore, Sideloadly, or a direct signing service.

-Download the custom .ipa file to your iPhone or transfer it via the Files app.
+* Download the custom .ipa file to your iPhone or transfer it via the Files app.

-Open LiveContainer, tap the + (import) button, and select your app's .ipa file.
+* Open LiveContainer, tap the + (import) button, and select your app's .ipa file.

-Launch the app from within LiveContainer.
+* Launch the app from within LiveContainer.

-Option B: TrollStore (Jailbroken / TrollStore-Supported Devices) Open TrollStore on your jailbroken or TrollStore-compatible iOS device.
+* Option B: TrollStore (Jailbroken / TrollStore-Supported Devices)
+* Open TrollStore on your jailbroken or TrollStore-compatible iOS device.

-Tap the + icon in the top right corner.
+* Tap the + icon in the top right corner.

-Locate and select the custom .ipa file from your Files app.
+* Locate and select the custom .ipa file from your Files app.

-Tap Install.
+* Tap Install.
 TrollStore will install the app natively with full system integration and persistent permissions.

-Part 2: Flashing the Cardputer Firmware (.bin or Arduino IDE) To get the firmware onto your Cardputer, you can use a web flasher, command-line tools, or compile and flash directly via the Arduino IDE.
+* **Part 2: Flashing the Cardputer Firmware (.bin or Arduino IDE)** To get the firmware onto your Cardputer, you can use a web flasher, command-line tools, or compile and flash directly via the Arduino IDE.

-Option A: Using Web Flasher (Recommended & Easiest) Connect your Cardputer to your computer via a USB-C data cable.
+Option A: Using Web Flasher (Recommended & Easiest)
+* Connect your Cardputer to your computer via a USB-C data cable.

-Open a Web Serial-compatible browser (such as Google Chrome or Microsoft Edge).
+* Open a Web Serial-compatible browser (such as Google Chrome or Microsoft Edge).

 Navigate to an ESP Web Flasher utility (e.g., web.esphome.io or your project's custom web flasher page).